 - Library Course Guides (Customized guide specific to class assignment)

-- Library Research Guides (Provide broad overview of resources in a given subject area)
+- Library Subject Guides (Provide broad overview of resources in a given subject area)

 - RAP (Research Assistance Program)(One-on-one in-depth help with paper or project)